conorpp/efm8-arduino-programmer/README.md

 # efm8-arduino-programmer
 Program EFM8 devices using an arduino

 Thanks to jaromir-sukuba and racerxdl for working on firmware to implement C2 protocol via arduino GPIO.
+This work largely pulls from them.

 # Setting up